-Pollock occurs from Newfoundland to New Jersey but is most abundant in the Gulf of Maine Area.
-Spawning occurs in winter, in areas surrounding shoals, throughout the Scotian Shelf and Gulf of Maine, but it is not clear how temporally discrete these spawning aggregations are.
-Juvenile pollock appear in inshore areas around coastal Maine, Massachusetts, New Brunswick, and Nova Scotia during the summer, and then migrate offshore with the onset of winter.
+Pollock (Fig. A7).
+This species occurs from Newfoundland to New Jersey but is most abundant in the Gulf of Maine Area.
+Späwning occurs in winter, in areas surrounding shoals, throughout the Scotian Shelf and Gulf of Maine, but it is not clear how temporally discrete these spawning aggregations are.
+Juvenile pollock appear in inshore waters of Massachusetts, Maine, New Brunswick and Nova Scotia during the summer, and migrate offshore with the onset of winter.
 The extent of trans-shelf migrations is unknown.
-However, it would appear from recent work on the stock structure of pollock in this area that some discreteness between those of the Scotian Shelf and Northeast Peak of Georges Bank, and those of the inner Gulf of Maine does exist.
+However., it would appear from recent work on the stock structure of pollock in this area that some discreteness between those of the Scotian Shelf and the Northeast Peak of Georges Bank and those of the inner Gulf of Maine does exist.